Choosing Window Frame Colours for Your Home

 This extension has Anthracite Grey sliding doors, a versatile colour chosen to complement the property’s existing window frames.

-Why choose Anthracite Grey frames?
+Why choose Anthracite Grey window frames?

 Contemporary looks: Anthracite Grey windows deliver a sleek, modern, and sophisticated appearance.
 Anthracite grey is a deep muted colour that adds substance to the exterior of a home.
 This colour complements contemporary architectural styles and can also give older homes a more updated look.

-Versatility: Anthracite Grey is a highly versatile colour that pairs well with a wide range of exterior palettes.
+Versatility: Anthracite Grey is a highly versatile frame colour that pairs well with a wide range of exterior palettes.
 Whether your home’s render is white, cream, or even painted a traditional pale pink, Anthracite Grey windows will create a harmonious and complementary contrast.

 Energy efficiency: Darker colours can absorb more heat from the sun, which can be beneficial in colder climates by aiding passive solar heating.

-Resale value: Anthracite Grey is considered a neutral colour for windows, making it an attractive option for potential homebuyers.
+Resale value: Anthracite Grey is considered a neutral frame colour for windows, making it an attractive option for potential homebuyers.
 It can enhance your home’s kerb appeal and its resale value.

 Black Windows

-Why choose black frames?
+Why choose black window frames?

 Elegant contrast: Black window frames create a stunning contrast against light-coloured exteriors, making them a popular choice in modern and contemporary designs.
 This contrast adds depth and drama to your home’s appearance.